 In class, peer instruction and think-pair-share exercises give students practice communicating physical concepts in plain language.
 Homework assignments develop a student's ability to describe physical systems in the mathematical language of kinematics.
 Laboratory activities, performed in groups of 2-3 students, provide further practice explaining physical systems with brevity and mathematical precision.
-Effective written communication is assessed through short-answer conceptual questions on in-class quizzes and the final exam, as well as Post-Lab Assignments. • Think critically and analytically: This course develops a student's ability to construct and/or analyze arguments in terms of their premises, assumptions, contexts, conclusions, and anticipated counter-arguments (Gen Ed SLO #2b), as well as reach sound conclusions based on a logical analysis of evidence (Gen Ed SLO #2c).
+Effective written communication is assessed through short-answer conceptual questions on laboratory assignments.

+• Think critically and analytically: This course develops a student's ability to construct and/or analyze arguments in terms of their premises, assumptions, contexts, conclusions, and anticipated counter-arguments (Gen Ed SLO #2b), as well as reach sound conclusions based on a logical analysis of evidence (Gen Ed SLO #2c).

 In mechanics, critical thinking most often takes the form of identify/analyze/predict: a student must (i) identify the aspects of physical system which determine its motion, (ii) analyze the system using physical concepts and mathematical relations, and (iii) develop a quantitative prediction for the system's behavior.
 Interactive video assignments, lecture, in-class "concept quizzes", and homework problems all work to develop a student's skill in this process.
 For example, a common in-class activity is to propose a brief experiment and ask students to formulate a prediction for the outcome of that experiment.
 The experiment is then performed, and students are asked to analyze the assumptions and logic that led to their prediction.
-Student achievement in this critical thinking process is assessed through multiple choice questions and analytic free-response problems on in-class quizzes and the final exam.
+Student achievement in this critical thinking process is assessed through multiple choice questions on in-class quizzes and the final exam.